dmmgriffiths/sourdough/README.md

 ### Feeding

-Keep it in your fridge, about 100g in a large glass jar.
-Feed it about 4 hours before you need it with the weight required in the recipe.
+Keep in the fridge, about 100g in a large glass jar.
+Feed about 4 hours before you need it with the weight required in the recipe.

 `50g starter = 25g flour + 25g water`